Retail Price Maintenance (RPM) and the Black Market

 I had always assumed that shopkeepers didn't like Retail Price Maintence because they wanted to charge more, so as to increase their profit.
 In fact the reverse was true.
 Many wanted to charge less to increase their trade.

-I suppose it must have been legal by then because there was nothing underhand about it.
-I assume, though, that it must have been illegal during the war.
+I suppose it must have been legal then because there was nothing underhand about it.
+I don't know whether or not it was legal during the war.

 The end of Retail Price Maintenance

-Retail Price Maintenance was discontinued in 1964.
+Retail Price Maintenance was discontinued in 1964 spelling the end of the Black Market.
 Prices dropped, but it did mean that we had to shop around for the best bargains.